jtiala/reducks-starter/README.md

 ## Contributing

 While this project's main focus is to be my idea of a perfect boilerplate, I'm also happy to hear your ideas!
-If you would like to contribute to Reducks Starter, please discuss the changes you want to make in the [project's issues](issues) first!
+If you would like to contribute to Reducks Starter, please discuss the changes you want to make in the [project's issues][issues] first!

 ## License

 This project is open source software licensed under the MIT license.
-For more information see [LICENSE](license).
+For more information see [LICENSE][license].

 [build-status]: https://travis-ci.com/jtiala/reducks-starter
 [build-status-badge]: https://travis-ci.com/jtiala/reducks-starter.svg?branch=master